co-cart/co-cart/README.md

 ## The API

-CoCart Lite provides the basic API needs to get you started.
+CoCart Lite provides the basic needs to get you started.

 * Get store information.
 * Add simple, variable and grouped products to the cart by product ID / SKU ID.